 ApexSQL Backup is a 3rd party tool for creating, managing and monitoring backup, restore and various maintenance jobs.
 ApexSQL Backup’s wizards help in creation of jobs in a few intuitive steps, as well as providing valuable monitoring for all the created jobs

 First of all, to be able to create email notifications for backup jobs in ApexSQL Backup, we must configure the email client.
 We can do that by starting ApexSQL Backup, going to Configuration tab and clicking on Email button.
-In the window that opens, we input the Email address, Password, SMTP server address, check the box near Use port and insert port number if there is need for the port, and depending on the server, check the box near Use SSL.
+In the window that opens, we input the SMTP server address, Email address and Password.
+Insert port number if there is need for the port.
+Depending on the server, check the box near Use SSL.
 After that we can optionally test it by clicking on Test configuration, typing in an email address to send test email to.
 If everything is setup properly you should get the following message

 Note: Some email providers require from the users to manually enable for 3rd party applications the access to the email account.
 That needs to be done either from their own apps or at their site

 After confirming that the email settings are correct, press OK